 As she sat down expecting me to hand her back her child, my hands became sticky and magnetic.
 I can’t explain it, but I couldn’t let go.
 We didn’t exchange words but she understood.
 Her baby remained sound asleep and she allowed me to hold him the whole ride through.
 She seemed relieved to get some help.
 And I, like Moses, seemed to have turned away and found myself on holy ground carrying a stranger’s baby on the bus.
 How the sweetness and richness of that moment lingered and left my face shinning.
 How baby breath and the quiet and ever so slight jerks and whimpers of a sleeping baby felt like sacrament.
 There was the gift.

 It took all of me not to cry in that moment because the waterworks would have followed me to church.
 But the tears swelled and danced like waves in my eyes.
-As I gathered myself, I began to close the window next to me and ensuring that the baby was as comfortable as could be.
-And my heart found its rhythm again.
+As I gathered myself, I closed the window next to me.
+I ensured that the baby was as comfortable as could be and my heart found its rhythm again.

 As I neared my stop, I handed the lady her son and offered to pay her bus fare.